pshaddel/pshaddel/README.md

 # Hi, I'm Poorshad

 With over 6 years of experience as a web developer, I have honed my skills in both technical and soft skills.
 I thrive in team environments and enjoy working collaboratively to overcome challenges and achieve success.
 I am always eager to learn and grow, and I relish the opportunity to take on difficult tasks and turn them into successes.
 My expertise includes Node.js and React, as well as experience with Angular and Vue.
-I am confident in my ability to adapt to any project or technology, and I am excited for the opportunity to showcase my skills and drive for success.

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/poorshad/)
 [![Medium](https://img.shields.io/badge/medium-%2312100E.svg?&style=for-the-badge&logo=medium&logoColor=white")](https://p-shaddel.medium.com/)